zoghbi-a/plag/README.md

+## NOTE plag is superseded by [fqlag](https://github.com/zoghbi-a/fqlag) which has a more stable implementation.
+Please use that instead.

 This is an implementation of the method used in Zoghbi+2013 paper (Astrophysical Journal; 2013.
 777. 24Z) to calculate lags in the frequency domain from unevenly-sampled light curves.

 ## INSTALL